 It’s a classic terminus train station, meaning that that voies (platforms/tracks) are on the same level as the concourse, which is at street level - so there is step free access between the station concourse and the taxi ranks and adjacent bus stops.

-The RER trains give good connections to/from the left bank area of the city - but steps have to be used to transit between the RER station and the main station concourse.
+The RER trains give good connections to/from the 'left bank' area of the city - as they take a route along the south bank of the River Seine.